 With your frames retrieved from the hive and brought inside, the first step is to uncap your frames i.e. to remove the wax caps off the cells.

 Uncapping is a rather simple job and involves the use of an uncapping knife to slice off the caps.
-While heated uncapping knives are available to help with the process, unheated uncapping knives do the job just fine.
-Another very popular choice is the purpose-built comb uncapper, which simply holds the frame in place while an uncapping knife is used.
+Heated uncapping knives can really speed the process along, especially when you have many frames to harvest.
+For a smaller number of frames unheated uncapping knives do the job just fine.
+Another very popular choice is the purpose-built comb uncapper, which holds the frame in place while an uncapping knife is used.

-Here’s a cute video of uncapping a frame – and a rather beautiful frame of honey, at that!
+Here’s a neat video of uncapping a frame – and a rather beautiful frame of honey, at that!

 With your frames uncapped it’s time to get some honey!
 You have a number of choices, depending on time available, budget and other factors.